kurator-org/kurator-akka/README.md

 #### 5. Extract the samples (optional)

-If you would like to browse and edit the sample workflows included in the **Kurator-Akka** jar, type the following (qualifying the path to the Kurator-Akka jar as necessary) from the directory containing the jar file and extract its contents to your filesystem:
+If you would like to browse and edit the sample workflows included in the **Kurator-Akka** jar, type the following (qualifying the path to `kurator-akka.jar` as necessary) from the directory containing the jar file and extract its contents to your filesystem:

     jar xf kurator-akka.jar org/kurator/akka/samples